Building the Brewers: Bud Selig and the Return of Major League Baseball to Milwaukee has been published by McFarland & Company.

 - Summarizes the events that followed that first year and how quickly a roster can be “deconstructed”

-- Follows the team from the 1970’s to the present day, through all the extreme highs and lows players and fans have experienced
+- Follows the team from the 1970’s to the end of the Selig family ownership, through all the extreme highs and lows players and fans have experienced